Leaders to push Brexit trade talks beyond Sunday deadline | Science-Environment

 A final Brexit without a trade deal would damage the economies of Europe, send shockwaves through financial markets, snarl borders and sow chaos through the delicate supply chains across Europe and beyond.
 "Every opportunity to reach a deal is highly welcome," German Chancellor Angela Merkel said in Berlin.

 The two sides have struggled to agree on fishing rights in British waters and EU demands that Britain face consequences if in the future it diverges from the bloc's rules for fair competition - what it calls a level playing field.
-"They are making some inroads on difficult stuff.
-How to manage divergence and soften the blows for (EU) fishermen is still open," one EU diplomat said.
+Ireland's foreign minister, Simon Coveney, said that despite recent comments from the British side, he understood that there was largely agreement on maintaining existing standards.

-TIME RUNNING SHORT With a succession of deadlines missed, time is now critically short.
+"I think both sides do want a deal and they want a deal now," Coveney told national broadcaster RTE.
+"My view is that a deal can be done, but it really needs to be done within the next few days."
+TIME RUNNING SHORT

 ALSO READ